Glossary of Common Terms

 Psychosocial interventions:

-Non-medication therapies for people with mental illness and their families including psychotherapy, coping skills, training, and supported employment and education services.
+Non-medication therapies for people with mental illness and their families including psychotherapy, acquiring new coping skills, social skills training, supported employment and education services.

 Psychotherapy: